mdnu/formal-methods/README.md

 It would be useful to review "logic with trees" by Howson for a convenient shorthand way to parse truth values for molecular formulas using trees.

+Some new material having to do with these operators:

+	Recall that we called T "top" and ⊥ "bottom".
+If we remember our truth tables, we'd see that ∧ gives the minimum of two operands, and ∨ gives the maximum.
+	See: T∧⊥, ⊥∧T and ⊥∧⊥ will always evaluate to ⊥, while ⊥∨⊥ is the only case for this operator which evaluates to ⊥ (in all other cases, we evaluate to T).
+So our convention becomes obvious.

+	Likewise, we may also show that ⇒ forms a partial ordering on our operands:
+	Indeed, if a,b,c are any operands, we have that a⇒a, (reflexivity), (a⇒b)∧(b⇒a) = (a=b) (antisymmetric) and (a⇒b)∧(b⇒c)⇒(a⇒c) (transitive).

+	The convention we introduce here is that "a⇒b" in terms of the ordering may be interpreted as "a is stronger than or equal to b".
+Likewise, (a⇐b) interprets as "a is weaker than or equal to b".
+Conveniently, the "⇐" looks like "<=" i.e. ≤ in most programming languages, so the interpretation seems natural.

+We'll soon make much use of this notion of "strength/weakness" w.r.t. operands, when we introduce "monotonicity" and "antimonotonicity".

 In our formal language (let's call it FM), we employ parentheses simplification using a precedence table for the connectives. (we don't do this in mathematical logic).
 This is extremely annoying, but whatever.
 The precedence table is in the text.